 And even if they had a green arrow signal, they must prove the light was green.
 The other burden would be showing that the turning arrived at the intersection well before the affected vehicles.
-Often, first in time is first in right, when determining fault in head-on collision cases.
+Often, first in time is first in the right when determining fault in head-on collision cases.
 So if you arrived early, and were signaling, for example, you are probably innocent.

 These rules apply when an intersection has a traffic signal that is not functioning correctly.
 You are making a left turn.
 You and other motorists arriving at this intersection must use extreme caution.
-And you must do so when exiting the intersection.
+And it would be best if you did so when exiting the intersection.
 The left-turning driver will have the highest degree of duty to ensure they can make the turn safely.
 And they must yield to other vehicles.